 - Following the term(s) for which academic renewal is sought and before applying for academic renewal, the student must complete at least 12 credits at Normandale with a minimum GPA of 2.0.
-The GPA will be determined by the student’s cumulative Normandale record (all courses with grades of A, B, C, D, F, FN and FW), following the renewal term(s).
+The GPA will be determined by the student’s cumulative Normandale record (all courses with grades of A, B, C, D, F, FN, NA, FW and NW), following the renewal term(s).

 - Excluding the coursework for which academic renewal is sought, the student must have completed (earned a grade of A, B, C, D or P) at least 67% of the cumulative courses in which s/he has enrolled at Normandale.

 - The semesters for which academic renewal is sought must be consecutive on the student's academic record with no attempted or completed coursework separating the renewal terms.
 For example, a student can petition for academic renewal for Fall 2015 and Fall 2016, provided no coursework was completed in Spring or Summer 2016 (unless renewal is also sought for those terms).

 - All courses within those terms will be included in this policy.